UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Universal Studios Japan is one of just four Universal Studios theme parks around the globe.
 Opening in Osaka (Japan's third largest city) in 2001, it's more than double the size of its nearest neighbour Universal Studios Singapore.

-Universal Studios Japan is currently the 5th most attended theme park in the world - placing it ahead of many larger and longer running parks around the world.
+Universal Studios Japan is currently the 3rd most attended theme park in the world - placing it ahead of many larger and longer-running parks around the world.
 Its high ranking is impressive.
 But not entirely surprising.
+It has some of the best theme park rides and attractions anywhere in the world, and was the first theme park in the world to have a Super Nintendo World area.

 Some of the best rides and attractions anywhere in the world